Nymphs: Step-by-step fly tying instructions.

 Tie in two straight lengths of lead-free wire on both sides of the hook shank to create a flat, broad body profile.
 Each strip should be about half the length of the hook shank.

-Push the ends of the lead wire inside the beadhead and cover completely with your tying thread.
+Push the ends of the lead-free wire inside the beadhead and cover completely with your tying thread.
 Using this technique ensures that from the top, the fly has a broad, flat profile typical of Clinger nymphs.
 It also keeps the beadhead in a horizontal position and stops it from spinning around the hook shank.
 From the side, the fly has a very narrow, thin profile.

 Tie in a piece of ultra wire for the ribbing.